aayushrai/Reinforcement_learning/Model Free Reinforcement learning algorithms/README.md

 1. SARSA ( state-action-reward-state-action)

-→The agent starts in S1, performs A1, and gets R1, and goes to S2

-→Now the agent chooses another action A2 from S2
+The agent starts in S1, performs A1, and gets R1, and goes to S2 Now the agent chooses another action A2 from S2

-→Then updates the value of A1 performed in S1.
+Then updates the value of A1 performed in S1.

 That gives the above equation.
 S → current state, A → current action, R → current reward